 K9 Officer Salary and Career Outlook

-According to the BLS, police and detectives earn a median salary of $65,170 per year, with a projected 5% job growth rate from 2018-2028.
+How much do K9 officers make?
+According to the BLS, police and detectives typically earn a median pay of $67,290 per year, which is slightly higher than the average salary earned in all fields.
+This field also has a projected 5% job growth rate through 2029.
 Aside from stable job growth and solid pay and benefits, K9 officers benefit from helping others while working closely with police dogs.

 Salary Expectations for K9 Officers

 The specific salary that a K9 officer earns depends on several factors, such as industry, experience, and skill.
 Federal, state, and local governments are the top employers of K9 officers.
 The BLS reports that the federal government pays the highest annual wage to police officers at $92,080, followed by state governments at $70,280 and local governments at $65,850.

 Experience significantly influences salary.
 K9 officers with multiple years of working with police dog partners earn the highest wages, as shown in the table below.